 The tourniquet should go around the injured limb, approximately 2 or 3 inches above the bleeding site.
-Applying close the wound minimizes risk of damage to tissue.
+Applying close to the wound minimizes the risk of tissue damage.
 Leave any pressure dressings in place.

 - Never apply a tourniquet over a joint.
 Go above the joint if necessary.

 - The lower arms and lower legs have two bones.
 It can be difficult to compress them enough to stop blood flow.
-Applying a tourniquet above the knee or elbow may be more effective in these situations.
+Applying a tourniquet above the knee or elbow may be more effective.

 3. Tighten and Secure

 Following the instructions of your tourniquet, tighten it until the bleeding stops.
 Secure the tourniquet in place.
 Do not cover the tourniquet.
-It should remain visible for medical responders.
+It should remain visible to medical responders.

 4. Note the Time

 Always write down the time the tourniquet was applied.
-This information is important for medical responders.
+This information is vital for medical responders.

-A tourniquet can remain in place for approximately 2 hours with little risk of limb damage, and up to 4 hours with moderate risk of tissue damage.
+A tourniquet can remain in place for approximately 2 hours with little risk of limb damage and up to 4 hours with a moderate risk of tissue damage.

 5. Check the Tourniquet

-Likewise, if you can still see blood flowing even after applying a tourniquet, you should apply a second tourniquet proximal to it.
+Likewise, if you can still see blood flowing even after applying a tourniquet, you should use a second tourniquet proximal to it.

 DIY and Improvised Tourniquets

 That doesn’t mean you shouldn’t use DIY tourniquets.
-If you have no other option, a DIY tourniquet is better than nothing.
+A DIY tourniquet is better than nothing if you have no other option.

 Impromptu Tourniquet Instructions: